 How to Make Socca

 If you can’t travel to the south of France, this recipe can show you how to make the chickpea flatbread called Socca at home.
-Of course flatbread made with chickpea flour does have some carbs, but check the nutritional information and you may be decide this is not too high in net carbs for an occasional treat.
-And Socca is gluten-free!
+And this Socca Recipe is absolutely delicious for a treat that’s gluten-free and not too much of a splurge on carbs.

 PIN Socca Chickpea Flatbread to try it later!